Presidents - Part 6

 Benjamin Harrison - cartoonIf nothing else, President Harrison was a man of the future: six new states were admitted to the union under his administration and in 1889, Harrison appointed the first African American to a leadership position in the government when he chose former slave, Frederick Douglass as the new Minister to Haiti.
 He was also the first President to have his voice recorded, the first President to approve a one-billion-dollar budget and the first President to have electricity (although he was allegedly scared about using the light switch).

-Harrison ultimately lost the 1892 election to former President Grover Cleveland because of his extremely unpopular tariff hikes.
+Harrison ultimately lost the 1892 election to former President Grover Cleveland (who we covered last time) because of his extremely unpopular tariff hikes.

 Grover Cleveland valentine